netascode/terraform-provider-sdwan/docs/data-sources/cisco_snmp_feature_template.md

 - `name` (String) Set the name of the SNMP view
 - `object_identifiers` (Attributes List) Configure SNMP object identifier (see [below for nested schema](#nestedatt--views--object_identifiers))
+- `optional` (Boolean) Indicates if list item is considered optional.

 <a id="nestedatt--views--object_identifiers"></a>
 ### Nested Schema for `views.object_identifiers`